We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-The main upsides of online therapy with BetterHelp is that BetterHelp tends to be a more affordable option than in-person therapy.
+The main upside of online therapy with BetterHelp is that BetterHelp tends to be a more affordable option than in-person therapy.

 For instance, BetterHelp gives clients the option to communicate with a therapist via messaging several days a week, in addition to a virtual live therapy session.

-Since there’s no commuting for online therapy, it tends to be easier to fit into clients’ schedules compared to in-person therapy.
+Since there’s no commuting for online therapy, it tends to be easier to fit into clients’ schedules than in-person therapy.

 Matching with a therapist

 Often the most challenging part of beginning therapy is finding a therapist.
 Since BetterHelp is online, there are more therapists to choose from, and finding a compatible therapist may take significantly less time and effort.

 Still, keep in mind that BetterHelp initially matches you with a therapist and doesn’t allow you to choose from several options right from the start.

 The biggest downside of online therapy is that there can be technical issues that disrupt a virtual therapy session.
 A glitch from your computer or drop in the Wi-Fi signal is not ideal when you’re opening up to a therapist about your personal life.

 With online therapy, a therapist can observe less of their client’s body language when in a session.
 Even if a therapy session is a videoconference, therapists generally only see from the shoulders up.